f4exb/sdrangel/Readme.md

   - `sudo dnf groupinstall "C Development Tools and Libraries"`
   - `sudo dnf install mesa-libGL-devel`
-  - `sudo dnf install cmake gcc-c++ pkgconfig fftw-devel libusb-devel qt5-qtbase-devel qt5-qtmultimedia-devel qt5-qttools-devel boost-devel pulseaudio alsa-lib-devel`
+  - `sudo dnf install cmake gcc-c++ pkgconfig fftw-devel libusb-devel qt5-qtbase-devel qt5-qtmultimedia-devel qt5-qttools-devel boost-devel pulseaudio alsa-lib-devel liblz4 liblz4-devel`

 Then you should be all set to build the software with `cmake` and `make` as discussed earlier.